DevRolec/JavaScript_For_Software_Engineering/README.md

 Add dark/light mode toggle
 ---

-# Module 3: DOM Manipulation & Browser APIs
+# 🧱Module 3: DOM Manipulation & Browser APIs
 ---
 This module focuses on how JavaScript interacts with the structure and content of web pages (the DOM) and how to leverage built-in browser functionalities to create dynamic and interactive web applications.